2024 Best Wood Science & Wood Products/Pulp & Paper Technology Schools in the Southeast Region

 You'll be studying one of the lesser sought-after majors if you pursue a degree in wood science & wood products/pulp & paper technology.
 It is ranked #984 out of 1506 major degree programs in terms of popularity.
 As such, your educational options may be more limited than if you were in a more popular field.

-College Factual looked at 2 colleges and universities when compiling its 2024 Best Wood Science & Wood Products/Pulp & Paper Technology Schools in the Southeast Region ranking.
-When you put them all together, these colleges and universities awarded 67 degrees in wood science & wood products/pulp & paper technology during the 2020-2021 academic year.
+In 2025, College Factual analyzed 2 schools in order to identify the top ones for its Best Wood Science & Wood Products/Pulp & Paper Technology Schools in the Southeast Region ranking.
+Combined, these schools handed out 84 degrees in wood science & wood products/pulp & paper technology to qualified students.

 Since picking the right college can be one of the most important decisions of your life, we've developed the Best Wood Science & Wood Products/Pulp & Paper Technology Schools in the Southeast Region ranking, along with many other major-related rankings, to help you make that decision.